 When the holiday season begins, the lack of time issue only becomes more problematic.
 For most people, even for those who do exercise regularly, this means that daily exercise slips to the bottom of the long list of things to do at the holidays.
-You know that list: gift shopping, party hopping, traveling to see family and friends...
+You know that list: gift shopping, party hopping, and traveling to see family and friends.

+Take some time to figure out what you can and can't control.
+Then, work on the elements you can control to help with your time management.
 Here are some ways you can stay on track with your exercise routine throughout the holidays.

 Rather than drag yourself to the gym each day to burn off some of that eggnog, set a fitness goal for the holiday season.

-Try writing down what you want to accomplish during the two-month period from November 20 to January 20.
+Try writing down what you want to accomplish during the 2-month period from November 20 to January 20.
 Choose a goal such as losing 5 pounds, increasing your strength, or improving your time in a mile run.
 Don't make exercise a penance for the holiday cookies you ate.
 Make it a personal goal unrelated to holiday revelry.

 Your goals need to be flexible and in line with your capabilities, needs, values, and available resources.
 They should be challenging, but also realistic.
 Measure the baseline of where you are now and decide where you would like to be on a certain date in January.

 Write down your goal and take ownership of it by signing it—either by yourself or with a workout partner.